 But I don’t like admitting that, so I dress up my “I’m not okay” into something more palatable to both myself and my listener slash reader, in sarcasm and in easy answers like “I’m just ready to go.”

 “It’s as though you’re using these sarcastic side-comments as a way to scratch through and write a big LOL across your most vulnerable moments,” Kendall told me about a first draft where I had sprinkled in a fair amount of parenthetical quips.

 She’s right.
-I use humor as an armour.
+I use humor as an armor.
 I use laughter as a shield.
-I build walls with words.

 You see, I’ve always considered myself emotionally strong.
 I’ve always thought I was the kind of girl who could laugh off difficulties and throw up a peace sign to show just how unaffected I was by life’s curveballs.
 I’ve always tried to lock my emotions safely away in a darkened vault in my heart, down one of those creepy Phantom of the Opera-like hallways lit dimly by candles lining the leaky stone walls.

 “You’re only allowed to come out when the reason for you is valid,” I tell my feelings as I turn the the lock.
 “If someone dies, if you experience some sort of immense tragedy, that’s when you can make an appearance.
 But right now?
 When things are so objectively good?
 You have no place in my life.
 You have to stay down here.”

 Turns out imprisoning your emotions doesn’t strengthen you; instead, it just leaves you vulnerable and unprepared when they do break down the cage bars.
 And apparently all it takes is a fallen house of cards to loose them upon you.